Does your spirit attend your funeral?

-A few months ago, I went a funeral for a friend’s mother.
+A few months ago, I went to a funeral for a friend’s father.

 Knowing how funerals usually go, I went fully expecting to see a few Spirits, especially since the funeral was taking place in a church.

-In many church services, depending on the church and the way in which the service is held, there is often at least 1-2 Archangels or Ascended Masters present.
+In many church services, depending on the church and how the service is held, there is often at least several Archangels and several Ascended Masters present.

 This is normal.
 It is also normal for a deceased person to attend their own funeral service after they leave their physical body in death.

-It’s a great opportunity for them to see the people who they didn’t get to see before they crossed and to say their final goodbyes.
+It’s an excellent opportunity for them to see the people who they didn’t get to see before they crossed and to say their final goodbyes.

 The Crossing Over Window